 The two most visible signs of things to come were those obscene Golden Arches—China’s first McDonald’s—and a large, menacing clock on the National Museum’s façade in Tiananmen Square—giant red LED digits on a black background, counting down the seconds until the People’s Republic reclaimed Hong Kong.

 Fast-forward to this June (2016).
-With a fancy new visa in my passport and no plans in my addled little brain I booked a two-month layover in China, en route to the US for the holiday season.
+With a shiny new visa in my passport and the sketchiest of plans I booked a two-month layover in China, en route to the US for the holiday season.
 Four months in advance.
 I intended to sort it out when I arrived in Beijing in October.
 In between came rural Nepal, the Indian Himalayas, and Varanasi, providing lots of planning time.
 Yeah.
-No. Here I stand at PEK baggage claim, exhausted, ill, and unsure of how to proceed.
+No. Months later I arrived unprepared at PEK baggage claim, exhausted, ill, and unsure of how to proceed.
 I had the vaguest of plans to immerse myself in Mandarin for at least a month, and perhaps teach a bit of English, but where?

 It was challenging.
-China is less forgiving of seat-of-the-pants travelers than some other places for two simple reasons: the language (particularly the writing) and the infamous Great Firewall.
+China is less forgiving of seat-of-the-pants travelers than some other places for two simple reasons: the language (particularly written) and the infamous Great Firewall.
 Google Maps?
 Google Translate?
 Forget it.
-Wanna use the Chinese Uber?
+Wanna use the Chinese version of Uber?
 Tough luck.
-There are local analogs to all of these things, but whereas most places on earth provide English as an alternative, not so China.
+There are local analogs to all of these things, but whereas most places on earth provide some Romanized alternative, not so China.
 It’s logograms or nothin’.

 A few ex post facto observations about the new China: McDonald’s is now everywhere, though KFC is the undisputed champion.
 People speak openly and frequently and articulately and passionately for and against their government and military, including His Holiness Chairman Mao—they are, in every meaningful respect, as free as, or freer than, their American counterparts.
 The average Chinese knows far more about the vagaries of US geography, government, and politics than the average Yank knows of China’s.
 It’s an expensive country, but no one who considers you a guest will let you pay for anything (and I mean anything).